DakePeng/CFK_Delete_Python/README.md

 ## Running the code

 You can set num_files_per_query in "CFKdownload_subprocess.py" to 1 and test run "CFKdownload_subprocess.py".
 If everything works out, you can set this to a larger number (0 ~ 30000) and run "CFKdelete_mainprocess.py"

+# CFK - Metrics

+This is a temporary code to obtain metrics for files shared via link and update a temporary database in bigquery (all_files) with the following fields:

+Id, isParsed, fileSize, isCarleton, isSharedciaLink, isExplicitlyShared

+it calls service.files().get(fileId=fileid, fields="permissions").execute() to get the metadata of the files and processes the permissions metadata.

+to run this code, reference the configurations section above